 Recent technological advances in the investing world have resulted in new mobile apps that make it easier than ever before to get in the market and start saving for retirement.
-In this post we’ll look at the best investing apps for beginners.
+In this post we'll look at the best investing apps for beginners for 2023.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Introduction – Features of the Best Investing Apps

 Not long ago, investors had to call in on a phone or use a clunky desktop application – or worse, pay hefty fees to an advisor – to buy or sell securities.
 Fast forward to today, and modern, user-friendly mobile apps have now made it seamless and easy for anyone with a smartphone to start investing in minutes.
 Even big traditional brokers are overhauling their mobile apps and mobile websites to keep up with trends and to capture younger, more tech-savvy investors.

 In selecting and comparing the best investing apps for beginners, here are some of the primary features and criteria we're concerned with: